sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_08.rst

    (greater chance of correct rejection) if the true value of θ is very different from the value that the null hypothesis specifies (i.e., θ = 0.5).
-   Notice that when θ actually is equal to 0.5 (plotted as a black dot), the null hypothesit is in fact true and rejecting the null hypothesis in this instance would be a Type I error.
+   Notice that when θ actually is equal to 0.5 (plotted as a black dot), the null hypothesis is in fact true and rejecting the null hypothesis in this instance would be a Type I error.

 .. ----------------------------------------------------------------------------